-Qwa3 - Glacial Till (Wolf Creek or Alburnett formations) - Generally 3 to 15 m (10-50 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations.
-This mapping unit can be buried by glacial sediments (Sheldon Creek Formation), unnamed erosion surface sediments, loess, or alluvium.
+Qwa3 - Glacial Till (Wolf Creek or Alburnett formations) - Generally 3 to 15 m (10-50 ft) of very dense, massive, fractured, clay loam glacial till of the Wolf Creek or Alburnett formations.
+This mapping unit can be overlain by unnamed erosion surface sediments, outwash, or alluvium.
+This unit is shown only on the cross-section.